Baladhurgesh/ply/README.md

-# Ghost Tab - Clipboard Manager
+# Ply - Tab Complete Everywhere

-Ghost Tab is a Chrome extension that provides a smart clipboard history for your browser.
+Ply is a Chrome extension that provides a smart clipboard history for your browser.
 It captures everything you copy (Ctrl+C) on any web page and makes it available in a searchable, filterable popup.
 You can also quickly copy or delete any previous clipboard item.

 ---